VenLL/tswd-portfolio-Ven/final-project-part-two.md

 A female student in her 20s who has a chronic illness resulting in a need to visit hospitals every now and then.

+I showed the interviewees the current materials I had uploaded to shorthand, and also the interactive charts that I had created in Tableau (as I had trouble uploading them to shorthand).

 ## Interview script

 | Goal | Questions to Ask |